-- P60D144ypp(p)/9Arrffo for major configuration P60D144yVA - P60D080ypp(p)/9Arrffo for major configuration P60D080yVA - P60N144Jpp(p)/9Arrffo for major configuration P60N144JVA
+- P60D080ypp(p)/9Crrffo for major configuration P60D080yVC - P60D052ypp(p)/9Crrffo for major configuration P60D052yVC - P60D040ypp(p)/9Crrffo for major configuration P60D040yVC

 The commercial type name of each major configuration varies with the package type as indicated by the variable pp and with the Security IC Embedded Software as indicated by the variables rr and ff.
-Variable y is a placeholder for either ff, ff or ff.
-Midentifies the availability of MIFARE Plus MF1PLUSx0. ff identifies the availability of MIFARE DESFire EV1. ff identifies the availability of MIFARE Plus MF1PLUSx0 and MIFARE DESFire EV1.
-Variable ff identifies the EEPROM size of MIFARE Software.
-The number ff is used as Fab identifier and A references to the silicon version also available at major configuration naming as VA.
-The variables are replaced according to the rules in Table 16.
+Variable y is a placeholder for either M, D or J. M identifies the availability of MIFARE Plus MF1PLUSx0.
+D identifies the availability of MIFARE DESFire EV1.
+J identifies the availability of MIFARE Plus MF1PLUSx0 and MIFARE DESFire EV1.
+Variable o identifies the EEPROM size of MIFARE Software.
+The number 9 is used as Fab identifier and C references to the silicon version also available at major configuration naming as VC.
+The variables are replaced according to the rules in Table 15.

-Table 16.
+Table 15.
 Variable definitions for commercial type names

-Table 10. variable definitions for commercial type manies Variable Definition у OS Emulation Option Configuration for Dual Interface Types (alpha numeric), 'M' for MIFARE Plus MF1PLUSx0, 'D' for MIFARE DESFire EV1 and 'J' for MIFARE Plus MF1PLUSx0 and MIFARE DESFire EV1. pp(p) Package delivery type (alpha numeric, last character optional), e.g. "A4" for MOB4 module. rr ROM code number, which identifies the ROM mask. ff FabKey number, which identifies the EEPROM content at TOE delivery.
+Variable Definition у OS Emulation Option Configuration for Dual Interface Types (alpha numeric), 'M' for MIFARE Plus MF1PLUSx0, D' for MIFARE DESFire EV1 and 'J' for MIFARE Plus MF1PLUSx0 and MIFARE DESFire EV1. pp(p) Package delivery type (alpha numeric, last character optional), e.g. "A4" for MOB4 module. rr ROM code number, which identifies the ROM mask. ff FabKey number, which identifies the EEPROM content at TOE delivery.
 0 Size of EEPROM area for MIFARE Plus MF1PLUSx0 and MIFARE DESFire EV1, e.g. '2' 2kBytes EEPROM size (MIFARE Plus MF1PLUSx0 or MIFARE DESFire EV1).
 For joint the first number represents the EEPROM size for MIFARE Plus MF1PLUSx0 or MIFARE Classic and the second number the EEPROM size for MIFARE DESFire EV1.

-For a detailed description of the package type names please refer to [14].
+For a detailed description of the package type names please refer to [13].

-Table 17 depicts the package types, which are supported in this Security Target, and assigns these to the major configurations.
+Table 16 depicts the package types, which are supported in this Security Target, and assigns these to the major configurations.
 The two characters in each entry of the table stand for the variable pp, and identify the package type.
 An empty cell means that the Security Target does not support the respective package type for the corresponding major configuration.

-Table 17.
+Table 16.
 Supported Package Types